connormason/dotfiles/README.md

 If running a home server install, make sure to reserve an IP address in the router configuration.

-TODO: add IPython as a pip install
+TODO: add IPython as a pip install (and other pip packages)